-Active ownership phase 2 - investments held for more than three years submitted reports and were deemed to meet Swedfund's requirements in their entirety.
+Among the portfolio companies that were in the category of investments held for more than three years in 2023, 93 percent submitted reports and were deemed to meet Swedfund's requirements in their entirety.
 7 percent, corresponding to two companies, reported that they meet the requirements in part.
 Swedfund's requirements in connection with new investments and advocacy have led to a gradual improvement in the performance of the portfolio companies, although there is a still a need to impose requirements and support the implementation of business integrity management systems during this ownership phase.